privacyint/website-guides/guide-steps/en/twitter-3rd-party-apps-and-sessions.md

 ![Access your current sessions](../../images/Twitter/tw_browser_apps_session_1.png?raw=true)

-Here, you should remove all the sessions you don't recognise.
-If you are doing this from the only device where you use twitter, you can safely click *log out all other sessions*
+Here, you should remove all the sessions you don't recognise by clicking the **Revoke access** button next to it.
+If you are doing this from the only device where you use twitter, you can safely click **Log out all other sessions**.

 ![Log out all sessions and remove apps you don't recognize](../../images/Twitter/tw_browser_apps_session_2.png?raw=true)